haskell/cabal/doc/cabal-package.rst

     executable program1
       main-is:         Main.hs
       hs-source-dirs:  prog1
+      -- These modules are distinct from the library modules.
       other-modules:   A, B

     executable program2
+      -- A different Main.hs because of hs-source-dirs.
       main-is:         Main.hs
       hs-source-dirs:  prog2
+      -- These modules are distinct from the library and program1 modules.
       other-modules:   A, C, Utils

 with ``Setup.hs`` the same as above.
 Note that any library modules